 It is perfect for personal, project, or organization sites, licensed under MIT License, and it can run on Linux, Windows, and macOS.

-Plone is an open-source, enterprise-grade, all-in-one content management system. lightweight free open-source portable photo editor for Microsoft Windows.
+Plone is an open-source, enterprise-grade, all-in-one content management system.
+It is a straightforward lightweight free open-source portable photo editor for Microsoft Windows.
 It has a simple interface similar to Adobe Photoshop.

 Plone focused on high-end content management with unparalleled usability, security, customizability, accessibility, easy to set up, extremely flexible, and multilingual support.